WhiteflagProtocol/whiteflag-standard/wf-specification.md

 #### 2.6.4 Processing and Storage of Messages

-On the Whiteflag Network, messages must be formatted and processed as indicated in this standard.
-Additionally, this standard defines how messages and message sequences should be semantically interpreted.
+On the Whiteflag Network, i.e. at the blockchain level, messages must be formatted and processed as indicated in this standard.
+Also, this standard defines how messages and message sequences should be semantically interpreted.

-To help implementing and validating Whiteflag Messages, [Annex B](#annex-b-json-schema-of-whiteflag-messages) provides a JSON schema that describes the messages, which might be of beneficial use for application developers.
+To help implementing and validating Whiteflag Messages when processed and stored outside a blockchain, [Annex B](#annex-b-json-schema-of-whiteflag-messages) provides a JSON schema for representing Whiteflag messages in JSON, which might useful for application developers.

-However, strictly speaking, this schema is outside the scope of this
-standard: firstly because the Whiteflag Messages sent on the network are not JSON-formatted, and secondly because this standard does deliberately not specify how messages are to be processed and stored by applications (an application might very well use XML instead of JSON).
-Nevertheless, it is recommended to use a JSON format compliant with this schema for open APIs.

-### 2.7 Note on the notation of Messages and Message Sequences

-For documentation and software development purposes, messages codes and message sequences might be written as follows:

-- a message may be referred to by its message code, e.g. `T` for a test message;
-- a specific sign or signal may be indicated by the combination of message and subject code, e.g. `E01` for a distress signal;
-- a reference indicator may be written in between brackets after the message code, e.g. `A(2)` for an update to an earlier `A` message;
-- an encrypted message is written between square brackets, e.g. `[Q(0)14]`;
-- the originator may be indicated behind the message code and reference indicator, e.g. `A(0)X` is an original authentication message from X;
-- the symbol `<` is used as a pointer in the message sequence;
-    the symbol is repeated to indicate to which message is referred, e.g. `<<` means two messages before.

-For example, a message from originator X for relating an area under attack to an existing protective sign from a hospital H may be written as `P31(0)H < D10(5)X`.
-When the attack ends and the status of the hospital is provided, the full sequence will read:
-`P31(0)H < D10(5)X < D10(4)X <<< S23(5)H`.

 ## 3 Use Case Examples